tudou0002/yifeili.me/README.md

 # yifeili.me
-These are the source code of my static blog built with the static site generator [Hugo](https://gohugo.io/) and deployed on Netlify.
+These are the source code of my blog built with the [Hugo](https://gohugo.io/) and deployed on Netlify.

 # Debug tips